 Although it is an EU law, the GDPR may apply to public institutions and health information custodians in Ontario in certain limited circumstances.
-The Information and Privacy Commissioner of Ontario (IPC) does not oversee or enforce the GDPR.
+The Information and Privacy Commissioner of Ontario (IPC) does not

 This fact sheet provides institutions and custodians in Ontario with general information about the potential application of this law, and some of its key requirements.
-Some GDPR requirements may go beyond the privacy rules set out in the Freedom of Information and Protection of Privacy Act (FIPPA), the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA), and the Personal Health Information Protection Act (PHIPA).
+Some GDPR requirements may go beyond the privacy rules set out in the Freedom of Information and Protection of Privacy Act (FIPPA), the Municipal Freedom of Information and Protection of Privacy Act (MFIPPA), and the Personal Health Information Protection